Proton

 After you’ve sent a Password-protected Email in Proton Mail, make sure you share the password with the person you’ve sent the message to using a secure communication channel.
 Try using an end-to-end encrypted messaging app like Signal(new window), or just tell them in person.

 If you don’t choose the SMS option, Gmail sends the passcode to the same recipient’s email address, making your message vulnerable if their account is ever hacked.
+This lack of protection is one reason you might be learning how to deGoogle your life.

 Similarly, Outlook creates passcodes for encrypted emails sent to non-Microsoft accounts.
 It also sends them to the same recipient address, putting your message at risk.